-- G. Committee Chairs are expected to keep Guild membership and the Board updated on committee activities through meeting reports, newsletter articles, and social media updates. - H. Standing Committee Chairs should receive a notebook at the beginning of their term from the outgoing Chair regarding activities, duties, etc. of the chair and the committee. - I. Committee expenditures are monitored and submitted to the Treasurer by Committee Chairs in accordance with existing Policies and Operational Procedures. - J. Committee Chairs are expected to create an Annual Report detailing the committee's activities, budget, and goals for the next year.
+- A. Chair responsibilities common to all Chair positions - Committee expenditures are monitored and submitted to the Treasurer by Committee Chairs in accordance with existing Policies and Operational Procedures. - 2.
+Committee Chairs are expected to keep Guild membership and the Board updated on committee and subcommittee activities through meeting reports, newsletter articles, and social media updates, as appropriate, or ensure this communication is being done by the Subcommittee Lead. - 3.
+Standing Committee Chairs should receive a notebook at the beginning of their term from the outgoing Chair regarding activities, duties, etc. of the chair and the committee. - a.
+Notebooks are intended to be used by the Committee and subcommittees, as appropriate, to accomplish their respective roles. - b.
+Relevant contacts, resources, and timelines should be included. - 4.
+Chair positions are voluntary and are not term limited.
+Chairs are expected to indicate their desire to continue or to leave their position by March 15th of each year and should communicate this desire to the Chair of the Recruitment Committee. - 5.
+Committee Chairs are expected to create an Annual Report summarizing the committee's activities and budget compliance for the current fiscal year and speaking to plans, including budget and goals for the next year.
 Annual Reports are due at the end of each fiscal year.
-The report is prepared in duplicate; one copy is given to the President and one copy remains in the committee notebook. - K. Committee Chairs wishing to address the Board of Directors may do so at any annual, regular, or special meeting at the discretion of the Board by requesting time on the agenda or during a period set aside for this purpose by the Board. - L. Committee Chairs shall assure the training of "backup" members for critical functions. - M. Specific committee functions are listed in separate Policy and Operational Procedure documents.
+The report is prepared in duplicate; one copy is given to the Board and one copy remains in the committee notebook. - 6.
+Committee Chairs (or their designee) wishing to address the Board of Directors may do so at any annual, regular, or special Board meeting at the discretion of the Board by requesting time on the agenda or during a period set aside for this purpose by the Board. - 7.
+Committee Chairs shall assure the training of "backup" members for critical functions.